 Of course, this study was conducted on recruiters reviewing the resumes of general professionals as opposed to professionals in the healthcare field.
 We’d expect slight variations from recruiters in the healthcare field.
 They may look for specialties, licenses and certifications in addition to these other attributes.
 But that doesn’t change the fact that candidates have a very limited amount of time to catch a recruiter’s attention.

 If recruiters see some or all of what they’re looking for in an initial review, then they may give the resume a closer look.
 Even then, the resume may only receive 20 seconds total.
 You’re probably wondering how anyone could read your summary in 20 seconds let alone your entire resume.
 Well, they’re actually reviewing it as opposed to reading it.
-And that’s important because it sets the tone for formatting your nursing resume summary.
+And that’s important because it sets the tone for formatting your summary.

 How should your nursing resume summary be formatted?